 8 Out of 10 Cats is a long-running modern topical panel show from Channel 4 in which the questions are based on statistics and the results of opinion poll surveys.
 The surveys are not on 'serious stuff' like voting intentions, or attitudes to the Euro - they're designed to root out the more important issues of the day, like 'What do the British public prefer, Kittens or Christmas?'.
 Of course, like all panel shows, the humour is not so much derived from a right answer but from the panellist's banter.

 8 Out of 10 Cats is hosted by Jimmy Carr with two fellow stand-up comedians as the team captains.
-Sean Lock has always been the captain of the team on the left (of the screen), whilst Jon Richardson is in charge of the other team.
-Richardson has taken over from Jason Manford, who was on the show between 2007 and 2010.
+Sean Lock has always been the captain of the team on the left of the screen, whilst Jon Richardson is in charge of the other team.
+Richardson took over from Jason Manford, who was captain between 2007 and 2010.
 In the first four series Dave Spikey was the regular panellist on the right.

-For a number of years, there was a special 8 Out of 10 Cats episode featuring contestants from Channel 4 reality TV show Big Brother in August, but now the reality show is no longer on Channel 4 this is no longer the case.
+For a number of years, there was a special 8 Out of 10 Cats episode featuring contestants from Channel 4 reality TV show Big Brother in August, but now the reality show is now a Channel 5 show this is no longer the case.

 Introduction: A voice-over introduces the contestants.
 Jimmy Carr then bounds onto the set with some quick gags based on statistics.